 The First Chapter

-The crowd started to mutter again, the Auctioneer didn’t pay any attention to it.
+The crowd started to mutter again, the Auctioneer didn’t pay any mind to it.

 “Hurry it up will ya!”
 Someone from the crowd yelled out at him.

-“Hold ya horses my, friend!”
-The Auctioneer rasped out as he gave another soft chuckle to the crowd as he pulled out an item of radiating gold and silver.
+“Hold ya horses me, friend!”
+The Auctioneer rasped out, he gave another soft chuckle to the crowd as he yanked out an item of radiating gold and silver.

-“This here is King Luther’s forgotten Scepter, all the way from Chrylotine!
+“This here is King Luther’s forgotten Scepter, all the way from little ole Chrylotine!
 It was a gift for the Myrefalls, but they threw it out!
 So I was there to pick it up.”

 “More like what be yer name?”